Stuycs-K/final-project-09-chao-brandon-escamilla-abigail/WORKLOG.md

 ### 5/29/24
   Implemented mixColumns and expanded on possible topics for presentation, such as the security of AES.

+### 5/30/24
+  Absent.
+Worked on presentation and gathering sources.

+### 6/03/24
+  Researched and organized topics for presentation.
+Discussed with other AES groups what topics we are each focusing on.

 ### date y
   info